-Sizani Ngubane is a veteran South African activist who has dedicated her life to promoting gender equality and fought for women’s and indigenous rights.
+Until her untimely passing in December 2020, Sizani Ngubane was a veteran South African activist who had dedicated her life to promoting gender equality and advancing the rights of women and indigenous peoples.

 She started her human rights career as an activist with the ANC (the social democratic political party of South-Africa) before becoming the Provincial Coordinator of the SA Women’s National Coalition in 1991.

 She conducted research on rural women and contributed to the formulation of the Women’s Charter for Effective Equality in South Africa.

 Her contribution was instrumental to build the section on rural and indigenous women of the Bill of Rights within the South African Constitution, adopted in 1996.

 Two years later, Sizani founded the Rural Women’s Movement (RWM), a vibrant movement of rural and indigenous women and girls, striving against gender-based violence and for women’s access to land, education, land rights, property and inheritance rights.
 RWM is now a coalition of some 501 Community Based Organizations with a membership of approximately 50,000 women, working both at a grassroots, national and international levels.